2020 All-State Music Festival Information

-- NEW: Participating schools will then need to enter the name of each student auditioning in the place indicated for each corresponding event and audition time.
+- Participating schools will then need to enter the name of each student auditioning in the place indicated for each corresponding event and audition order (time slots will not be used this year – just and audition order).
 Solo information will also need to be entered for students auditioning instrumentally.

-- Band and orchestra members will be excused only after results have been posted and music assigned.
-A recall hearing may be scheduled before final selection is made.
-Students failing to appear for recalls will be eliminated from consideration for participation.
-Brass, woodwind, percussion, and string bass students may be assigned to band or orchestra.
+- Brass, woodwind, percussion, and string bass students may be assigned to band or orchestra.
 Do not enter students who are unwilling to accept an assignment to either group.

-- Names of alternates selected will be posted; however, there will be no music issued to these students.
-No instrumental alternates will be selected for participation after Tuesday, November 12th.
-Choral alternates may be selected up until the first rehearsal of the All-State Chorus.
+- Names of alternates selected will be posted online; however, there will be no music issued to these students.
+No instrumental alternates will be selected for participation after Tuesday, November 10th.
+Choral alternates may be selected up until Tuesday, November 17th.

 - Accepted students’ names will be printed in the All-State program.
 Be certain they are entered correctly online using upper and lower case letters as appropriate.

 - Band and Orchestra students’ assigned folder and information packet will be shipped to their director on Monday, October 26, 2020.
 Chorus students’ information packets will be shipped to their director on Monday, October 26, 2020.
 Directors must distribute these materials to their students immediately upon receipt.

 - Selection of Band, Orchestra, and Chorus is based on the assumption competent players and singers are available.
 Auditors will be instructed to fill the quota for each center only with students who meet or exceed the required standards for acceptance.